emqx/eip/active/0045-mqtt-client-liveness-events.md

 * The event must not be emitted for a disconnected persistent session.
 * A client with `keepalive = 0` does not emit liveness lease events.

+`last_seen_at` follows this lifecycle:

+* the initial online record sets it to `connected_at`;
+* a Keep Alive evaluation that observes an increased `recv_pkt` counter sets it to the evaluation timestamp;
+* a periodic evaluation without new activity leaves it unchanged;
+* a dynamic Keep Alive update leaves it unchanged;
+* the terminal offline record carries its final value.

 The public event name is `$events/client/liveness` and the corresponding hookpoint is `client.liveness`.